BirdeeHub/ExampleKotlinPluginLoader/README.md

 the main program will retain a reference to the class loader

 and any objects passed as listeners, and close them when asked, PER PLUGIN

+Im also going to need to create an api object factory because I need a copy of the api per plugin